 “There are a few of us who are willing to do anything we can to give them a chance.
 If God is willing, and with His help, we shall succeed.
 If anyone has information that would help us reach out to the LeBaron children please contact … ”

-Furthermore, I had reservations as to how helpful Rena and her ranch would be to Ervil’s remnants, given the tone of her memoir.
+When I first wrote this blog in 2015, I had reservations as to how helpful Rena and her ranch would be to Ervil’s remnants, given the tone of her memoir.

 In fact, Gabriela said Rena and her cohorts are largely responsible for having brought to an end the devious and divisive cult Ervil LeBaron started!
 WOW!
 I pray that’s the case.